j1an5/workers-oauth-provider-forgbot/storage-schema.md

 2. A user authorizes the client, creating a `grant:{userId}:{grantId}` entry that includes:
    - The hashed authorization code in the `authCodeId` field
+   - PKCE code challenge and method (if PKCE is used)
    - A 10-minute TTL on the grant record

 3. The client exchanges the authorization code for tokens:
    - The code is validated by comparing its hash to the one stored in the grant
+   - If PKCE was used, the code_verifier is validated against the stored code_challenge
-   - The `authCodeId` is removed from the grant
+   - The `authCodeId` and PKCE fields are removed from the grant
    - A refresh token is generated and its hash is stored in the grant's `refreshTokenId` field
    - The grant's TTL is removed, making it permanent
    - A new access token is generated and stored as `token:{userId}:{grantId}:{accessTokenId}` with denormalized grant data